I made an amazing one-day trip from Madrid to backpack the Roman Aqueduct of Segovia

 - Declared a UNESCO World Heritage Site in 1985

-Segovia is a popular place.
-You can get there by train or bus.
-I travelled with Avanza.
+Segovia is easy to get to by train or bus.
+I travelled from Madrid to Segovia on an Avanza bus.
 I would highly recommend booking your ticket ahead of time.

 From its source high in the mountains, the water supplying the City of Segovia travels underground for 13 kilometres.
 It rises at a point on the edge of the city (Inicio Acueducto de Segovia):